briankoser/sfc-listeners-guide/episodes/0154-abc-picks-up-marvels-shield-and-other-news.md

 # News
 Koby debuted on Strangers and Aliens episode 67.

-{% workTitle "Marvel's Agents of S.H.I.E.L.D." %} isn't out yet but Koby said it's already his favorite show.
+{% work "Marvel's Agents of S.H.I.E.L.D." %} isn't out yet but Koby said it's already his favorite show.

 <div class="quote">
   {% timeLink podcast_file_url, '11:35' %}
   <span class="quote-context is-size-6">Ben says Koby has recently been eloquent and logical.</span>
   <q class="ben">He's making all these very compelling, intellectually-honest, coherent thoughts, and I don't know what to do with this.
-And then he puts up the {% workTitle "S.H.I.E.L.D." %} trailer and says, 'It's my favorite show!', even though it doesn't debut for four months.
+And then he puts up the {% work "S.H.I.E.L.D." %} trailer and says, 'It's my favorite show!', even though it doesn't debut for four months.
 And I wrote, 'There's the Koby we all know and love'.
 It's good to have you back, little buddy!</q>
 </div>

 {% timeLink podcast_file_url, '12:27' %} Ben introduces a new segment: What the Frodo.
 Matt loses it.

-What the Frodo: {% workTitle "24" %} is returning
+What the Frodo: {% work "24" %} is returning

 New segment: Video Game News